santiago Quartet represents the continuation of a mission which began in Merida, Mexico in 2005

-Santiago Quartet's first album, Latin Perspective, a collaboration with Cuban guitarist Ahmed Dickinson, received outstanding reviews in Gramophone and Songline Magazines.
-Performances included Upstairs at Ronnie Scott’s as part of Classical Kicks, Guildford International Music Festival, Guildford Spring Music Festival, St. Martin in the Fields, Bolivar Hall and with the singer-songwriter Ana Silvera at the Purcell Room and live on Radio 3.
+Santiago Quartet's first album, Latin Perspective, a collaboration with Cuban guitarist Ahmed Dickinson, received outstanding reviews in Gramophone and Songline Magazine.
+Performances included Upstairs at Ronnie Scott’s as part of Classical Kicks, Guildford International Music Festival, Guildford Spring Music Festival, St. Martin in the Fields, Bolivar Hall, and with the singer-songwriter Ana Silvera at the Purcell Room and live on Radio 3.

-The Quartet continues to develop and perform its own blend of contemporary Latin American and British repertoire to packed-out halls, and is in the final stages of completing a new album, Language of the Heart.
+The Quartet continues to develop and perform its own blend of contemporary Latin American and British repertoire, and has just released its second album, Language of the Heart.

 The album showcases the Quartet's love affair with the works of Astor Piazzolla.
 Piazzolla's music is exclusively arranged for string quartet and bandoneon, echoing the haunting sound of the composer's own quintet.
 Melancholy tangos mix with the soulfully descriptive Four Seasons of Buenos Aires to create a unique mood.